Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

 Diffeological spaces admit many constructions that are not possible in the category of smooth manifolds.
-We need two of them.
-If $X$ and $Y$ are diffeological spaces, the set $D^{\infty}(X,Y)$ of diffeological maps from $X$ to $Y$ forms again a diffeological space.
+We need three of them.
+Firstly, if $X$ and $Y$ are diffeological spaces, the set $D^{\infty}(X,Y)$ of smooth maps from $X$ to $Y$ is again a diffeological space.
 In particular, the set of smooth maps between smooth manifolds is a diffeological space.
-This is relevant for the set $PX$ of paths in a smooth manifold $X$ which is a subset (due to the requirement of sitting instants) of $C^{\infty}([0,1],X)$, and hence a diffeological space.

-The second construction that we need is taking quotients.
-That is, if $X$ is a diffeological space and $\sim$ is an equivalence relation on $X$, the set $X/\sim$ of equivalence classes is again a diffeological space.
-This is relevant since the set of morphisms of the path groupoid of $X$ is the set $P^1X := PX/\sim$, where $\sim$ is thin homotopy equivalence; thus $P^1X$ is a diffeological space.
+Secondly, every subset of a diffeological space is a diffeological space.
+Thirdly, the quotient of every diffeological space by any equivalence relation is a diffeological space.
+These constructions are relevant because they show that the set $P^1X$ of thin homotopy classes of paths in $X$ as well as the set $B^{2}X$ of thin homotopy classes of bigons in $X$ are diffeological spaces.
+We conclude that the path 2-groupoid $\mathcal{P}_2(X)$ of a smooth manifold $X$ is internal to diffeological spaces, and we have a corresponding 2-category $\mathrm{Funct}^{\infty}(\mathcal{P}_2(X),S)$ of smooth 2-functors with values in some Lie 2-category $S$.